 - Hold the keys until:

-- You hear the startup sound for the second time – this applies to older models without a T2 chip
+- You hear the startup sound for the second time (for models without a T2 chip)

-- The Apple logo appears and disappears for the second time – applies only to models with the T2 chip
+- The Apple logo appears and disappears for the second time (for models with the T2 chip)

 4. Log out of iCloud

-- Click on Apple menu > System Preferences.
+- Click on Apple menu and go to System Preferences.